 If you’d like to see my collection of Stop Monsanto in Pima County articles, visit this page.

 To search my blog for posts and articles I have done about genetically modified foods, visit my Against the Grain Nutrition News & Notes blog.

 Other sites of good information about GMOs include the Institute for Responsible Technology, the Organic Consumers Association, Food Democracy Now!, GM Watch, and The Organic & Non-GMO Report.

-If you are looking for places to eat out non-GMO in Tucson, your best bets are the Tucson restaurants that have been educated about how to make non-GMO meals: Harvest, The Tasteful Kitchen, Urban Fresh, Pasco Kitchen & Lounge, and Delectables.
+If you are looking for places to eat out non-GMO in Tucson, your best bet is Harvest.
 Ask to speak to the owner or manager of the restaurant who is typically much more knowledgeable about the subject than most servers.